DUI Lawyer Fairfax, VA

 Another way our team at May Law helps you is by building a strong defense for your case.
 We can take care of gathering evidence to defend you, interviewing experts, and analyzing the prosecution’s evidence against you.
 The stronger your case, the better the chance of having the charges dropped, reaching a favorable plea deal or reducing the offense from a felony to a misdemeanor.

 Sometimes, a plea deal is a right choice.
 If avoiding conviction doesn’t look likely, our DUI attorney may be able negotiate reduced penalties.
-For example, instead of losing your driver’s license completely, you may be able to maintain a restricted license that allows you to keep driving to work.
+Instead of losing your driver’s license completely, you may be able to maintain a restricted license that allows you to keep driving to work.
 That way, you can maintain your income and continue providing for your family.

 Too often, individuals only seek legal guidance when they are in the middle of a legal crisis.
 Educating yourself about your situation so that you can minimize the impact that a conviction may have on your life is critically important – and is a step that too few individuals choose to take.
 Our firm has worked with individuals impacted by DUI charges for years and years.
 We would be happy to answer any questions you may have and to explore any legal options that may be available to you.